cng1/GitTest/README.md

-# SunEdison Connect
+# GitTest

-This is the repository for the SunEdison Connect project.
+This is the repository for experiment GitHub

 # Setup